qiime2/docs/source/tutorials/pd-mice.rst

 Distance-based analysis
 +++++++++++++++++++++++

-Now, let's try looking directly at the distance.
-Here, we'll test the hypothesis that genotype affects the magnitude of the change in the distance from the first sample (7 days post transplant).
-We assume that given the rate of turn over in a microbial community, we might expect to see a change in the community over time.
-However, here we'll ask if the genotype changes things.
+Now, let's try looking directly at the pairwise distances between samples.
+Here, we'll test the hypothesis that genotype affects the magnitude of change in the distance from the first sample collected from each mouse (7 days post transplant).
+We assume that given the rate of turnover in a microbial community, we might expect to see a change in the community over time.
+However, here we'll ask if these changes are associated with host genotype.

-We'll start this analysis by looking at how much the microbial community of each mouse changes from the the first sample (7 days post transplant).
+We'll start this analysis by looking at how much the microbial community of each mouse changes from 7 days post transplant.
+We use the ``baseline`` parameter to specify a static time point against which all other time points are compared; if we remove this parameter from the command, we look instead at the *rate of change* for each individual between each time point.
+See the :doc:`longitudinal analysis tutorial <longitudinal>` for more details.

 .. command-block::

    qiime longitudinal first-distances \
      --i-distance-matrix ./core-metrics-results/unweighted_unifrac_distance_matrix.qza \
      --m-metadata-file ./metadata.tsv \
-     --o-first-distances ./from_first_unifrac.qza \
      --p-state-column days_post_transplant \
-     --p-individual-id-column mouse_id
+     --p-individual-id-column mouse_id \
+     --p-baseline 7 \
+     --o-first-distances ./from_first_unifrac.qza

 We can again use volatility analysis to visualize the change in beta diversity based on distance.